-iOS Optimization #7 : Master Fader and Auto Updating Apps
+iOS Optimization #7: Master Fader and Auto Updating Apps

-iOS8 and higher adds an interesting new feature allowing apps to be updated in the background.
+By default, apps are updated in the background.
 This is great for consumer apps like games, etc. However, you use apps like Master Fader professionally and auto-updating your apps can cause problems at the gig if the process is not properly understood.
-Before you update that app, let's first understand how updates generally work.